Changanassery

-Changanassery, (/ml/) formerly Changanacherry, is a municipality in the Kottayam district of Kerala, India.
-It is located 17 km south of the district headquarters in Kottayam and about 115 km north of the state capital Thiruvananthapuram.
+Changanassery, (/ml/) is a municipality in the Kottayam district of Kerala, India.
+It is located 17 km south of the district headquarters in Kottayam and around 115 km north of the state capital Thiruvananthapuram.
 As per the 2011 Indian census, Changanassery has a population of 47,485 people, and a population density of 3517 /sqkm.

 Changanassery is an important market town, was historically one of the centres of administration and culture in the Central Travancore region.
 The Changanassery market, established in AD 1805, served as the main trading point in the transport of rice, pepper, dry ginger, and piece goods between the coastal areas in the west and the mountains of the east.
 The "Anchu Vilakku" lamps were installed by the locals in 1905 near the boat jetty, and continues to serve as a symbol of the religious and ethnic harmony of the region.
-Changanassery is also famous for SB College, one of the oldest and prestigious institutions established by the Catholic Church in 1922 and for providing higher education to Travancore Region in Kerala in beginning of 20 th Century.
+Changanassery is also famous for SB College, one of the oldest and prestigious institutions established by the Catholic Church in 1922 and for providing higher education to Travancore Region in Kerala in the beginning of the 20th century.
 The College Tower of SB College, with Christ The King on top of it, continues to stand as symbol for wisdom and education in Kerala.

-Thus, the Anchuvilaku, Changanassery Market and College Tower of SB College stand as landmarks in both Changanassery and Kottayam district.

-History

-The first recorded history on the origin of Changanacherry is obtained from Sangam period literature.
-According to Sangam era documents, Uthiyan Cheralathan (Perum Chorru Udiyan Cheralathan, Athan I, or Udiyanjeral - AD c.
-130) is the first recorded Kera Chera dynasty ruler of the Sangam period in ancient South India.

-Historically, Changanassery was a major regional centre, serving as a connecting hub.
-It also hosted one of the most famous markets in Kerala.
-The town served as the capital of the Thekkumkur kingdom in the 15th century.

-From the mid-16th century, Changanassery was annexed into Travancore, and remained a part of it till the formation of the state of Kerala in 1956.

 Administration

 The city is governed by the Changanacherry Municipal Council.Ms Beena Joby is the chairperson of the municipality and the vice chairperson Mr Mathews George.

 It heads the taluk Kachery (office).
 It also heads the Munsiff's court and the judicial first class magistrate's court.
 Changanacherry assembly constituency was a part of Kottayam (Lok Sabha constituency).
-However, after the Delimitation Commission's Report in 2005, in order to retain Mavelikkara Lok Sabha Constituency, Changanacherry segment in Kottayam and the neighbouring constituencies in Alappuzha and Kollam districts were put together under Mavelikkara constituency.
+However, after the Delimitation Commission's Report in 2005, in order to retain the Mavelikkara Lok Sabha Constituency, Changanacherry segment in Kottayam and the neighbouring constituencies in Alappuzha and Kollam districts were put together under the Mavelikkara constituency.
 Sri.
-Kodikunnil Suresh represents Mavelikkara constituency in Parliament and Sri.
+Kodikunnil Suresh represents the Mavelikkara constituency in Parliament and Sri.
 Job Michael represents Changanacherry Constituency in the Kerala Legislative Assembly now.